 Reading Kingdoms’ concept originated from a family discussion during dinner last year.
-As a result of the overwhelming concern of many struggling schools in Rhode Island, my wife Tatia, my father-in-law Robert Green and myself thought of a comprehensive solution that addresses reading to children in a multi-pronge approach (family, school and community).
+As a result of the overwhelming concern of many struggling schools in Rhode Island, my Tatia, Robert Green and myself thought of a comprehensive solution that addresses reading to children in a multi-pronge approach (family, school and community).

 This very discussion has been happening for a few years, initiated by Robert Green, who recently earned a bachelor’s degree in Human Development and Family Studies from the University of Rhode Island.
 “Mr. Green”, as I call him is a man who has a passion for making changes in his community.
 For eighteen years, he worked for Head Start in Pawtucket; where he actively contributed in the Fatherhood Program.
 He is a ninja for reading.
 He relentlessly spoke about the positive attributes of reading to build healthy brains starting from conception, and the negative effect of toxic stress.